 A simple blood test can determine if a woman is Rh-positive or negative.
 Another test called an antibody screen can be used to determine whether or not sensitization has occurred.
 Hemolytic disease in the child can be prevented if the mother has not yet developed antibodies.
 A medication called Rh immunoglobulin (RhIg) can help prevent sensitization by keeping her cells from being able to respond to the Rh factor.
 It can be injected into the arm or buttocks and is safe for pregnant women to use.
 The only known side effects are soreness at the injection site and slight fever, which both go away.

 If an Rh-negative woman has not yet been sensitized, she may be given RhIg around the 28th week of pregnancy to prevent sensitization.
 If the child is Rh-positive, she should be given another dose of RhIg shortly after birth to prevent sensitization to cells left over by the fetus.
 No treatment is needed for an Rh-negative father.
 The treatment is only valid for the pregnancy for which it is given.
 Rh-negative women should also receive treatment after an ectopic pregnancy, miscarriage, or induced abortion to prevent any attacks on a future fetus.
 RhIg may also be given after amniocentesis or postpartum sterilization.

 Rh treatments are ineffective once a woman has developed antibodies.
 It is important for all women to be tested during their pregnancies.
 In some cases of hemolytic disease, the doctor may suggest delivery at the normal time, followed by a transfusion that will replace diseased blood in the fetus.
 In severe cases, the fetus may be given transfusions in the womb or may need to be delivered early.

-Getting a blood test is very important during your pregnancy because it can help prevent against Rh sensitization.
-Talk to your doctor about your risk factor for developing Rh sensitization during a pregnancy.
+Getting a blood test is very important during your pregnancy because it can help prevent Rh sensitization.
+Talk to your doctor about your risk factor for developing Rh sensitization during pregnancy.